-The fair values of the Company's cash and cash equivalents, accounts payable and accrued expenses approximate carrying values due to their short term maturities.
+The fair values of the Company's cash and cash equivalents, accounts payable, accounts payable due to related parties, accrued expenses and notes payable approximate carrying values due to their short term maturities.

 Stock-Based Compensation

 All share-based payments to employees, including grants of stock options to employees, directors and consultants and restricted stock grants, are recognized in the consolidated financial statements based upon their fair values.